IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 **Specific headers for SSE-C**

-The following headers are available for buckets using Server Side Encryption with Customer-Provided Keys (SSE-C).
-Any request using SSE-C headers must be sent using SSL.
-Note that `ETag` values in response headers are *not* the MD5 hash of the object, but a randomly generated 32-byte hexadecimal string. *These headers must be identical to those provided for each part of the multipart upload.*
+The following headers are available for buckets that use Server-side Encryption with Customer-Provided Keys (SSE-C).
+Any request that uses SSE-C headers must be sent by using SSL.
+The `ETag` values in response headers are *not* the MD5 hash of the object, but a randomly generated 32-byte hexadecimal string. *These headers must be identical to those provided for each part of the multipart upload.*

 Header | Type | Description
 --- | ---- | ------------
-`x-amz-server-side-encryption-customer-algorithm` | string | This header is used to specify the algorithm and key size to use with the encryption key stored in `x-amz-server-side-encryption-customer-key` header.
+`x-amz-server-side-encryption-customer-algorithm` | `string` | This header is used to specify the algorithm and key size to use with the encryption key stored in `x-amz-server-side-encryption-customer-key` header.
 This value must be set to the string `AES256`.
-`x-amz-server-side-encryption-customer-key` | string | This header is used to transport the base 64 encoded byte string representation of the AES 256 key used in the server side encryption process.
+`x-amz-server-side-encryption-customer-key` | `string` | This header is used to transport the base 64 encoded byte string representation of the AES 256 key used in the server-side encryption process.
-`x-amz-server-side-encryption-customer-key-MD5` | string | This header is used to transport the base64-encoded 128-bit MD5 digest of the encryption key according to RFC 1321.
-The object store will use this value to validate the key passes in the `x-amz-server-side-encryption-customer-key` has not been corrupted during transport and encoding process.
+`x-amz-server-side-encryption-customer-key-MD5` | `string` | This header is used to transport the base64-encoded 128-bit MD5 digest of the encryption key according to RFC 1321.
+The object store uses this value to validate the key passes in the `x-amz-server-side-encryption-customer-key` has not been corrupted during transport and encoding process.
 The digest must be calculated on the key BEFORE the key is base 64 encoded.

 **Sample Request**